ac1dz1337/FUD-DISCORD-AND-EMAIL-KEYLOGGER/README.md

-Mail & Discord (?) & Direct File Upload
+Mail & Discord (?) & Direct File Upload  // DISCORD (only for private projects) : .yatzu

 ## How It Works